top of page

 I turned 20, accepted my lot, and bought a property.
 This was the first Point of No Return.

-For a while, I kept one foot in the art world by attending art fairs, exhibitions and talks.
-However, as I progressed through my career with Professional Services, my loyalty to the arts dwindled.
-In its place came a greater salary, exotic holidays and financial freedom that the art world would never have afforded me.
+For a while, I kept one foot in the art world by attending art fairs, exhibitions, and talks.
+However, my loyalty to the arts dwindled as I progressed through my career with Professional Services.
+In its place came a greater salary, exotic holidays, and financial freedom that the art world would never have afforded me.
 Or so I told myself.

-Fast forward a few years, a few employers and a few professional qualifications later, and I was yearning for more creativity in my day to day life.
+Fast forward a few years, a few employers, and a few professional qualifications later, and I yearned for more creativity in my daily life.
 I had a niggling feeling that there was a lot more to life than this.
-I went on more extravagant holidays, dined in even better restaurants and drove better cars.
+I went on more extravagant holidays, dined in even better restaurants, and drove better cars.
 I even bought another property, because that’s what you do when seeking inner fulfillment, right?

 Wrong!

 In December 2016, I experienced stress levels like never before.
-I was working extremely long hours during the busiest time of the year, remortgaging my property, extending lease agreements and was fighting a losing battle against insomnia.
+I was working extremely long hours during the busiest time of the year, remortgaging my property, extending lease agreements, and fighting a losing battle against insomnia.
 In short, I was an emotional wreck experiencing heart palpitations at my desk.

 This was the second Point of No Return.

-By April 2017, I left the UK with a friend to travel Latin America, the Caribbean and the East Coast of America.
+By April 2017, I left the UK with a friend to travel to Latin America, the Caribbean, and the East Coast of America.
 Whilst in Cuba, we visited Trinidad where we discovered a quaint little art gallery.
 As soon as we stepped inside, I felt a giddy feeling in my tummy.
-I turned to my friend saying ‘this is what I am supposed to do… I am supposed to return to the Art world, but this time, with my own gallery’.
+I turned to my friend saying ‘This is what I am supposed to do… I am supposed to return to the Art world, but this time, with my own gallery.'
 I had found my purpose.

 Since that moment, I go to bed each day excited about what the next 24 hours will bring.
 I no longer feel anxious about the future.
 I no longer experience obstacles in my day; instead, I overcome challenges as they arise and learn the lessons they’re teaching me.